Ho3ein-ds/COVID/README.md

 * **Italy Ministry of Health**: http://www.salute.gov.it/nuovocoronavirus
 * **WorldoMeters**: https://www.worldometers.info/coronavirus/

+Also, I present some well-curated datasets that can prove very useful under a certain analytical light:

+1. This dataset was published on March 24th, 2020.
+All data are geo-coded and contain further input such as symptoms, key dates (date of onset, admission, and confirmation) and travel record where available.
+The dataset enables the production of real-time approaches that model disease outbreaks which is useful in supporting public health decision making and assist policymakers to enforce informed guidelines.
+The dataset is avaialbe at the the following GitHub repo (https://github.com/beoutbreakprepared/nCoV2019).

+2. The Allen Institute for AI (https://allenai.org/) prepare and distribute the COVID-19 open research dataset that brings together 44,000 scholarly scientific publications about COVID-19.
+The datasets has already an associated **Kaggle Challenge** (https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) where data scientists are called to develop text and data mining tools that can help the medical community develop strategies to high priority scientific questions.

+3. The COVID-19 tweet IDs dataset collects millions of tweets associated with the virus outbreak.
+The first tweet in this dataset was recorded back to January 22, 2020.
+The Twitter's API is used to gather specific tweets with specific keywords in different languages.
+The languages that are currently avaialbe are as follows: English, Spanish, Indonesian, French, Thai, Portuguese, Japanese, Italian, and Turkish.
+The dataset is avaialble on the project's GitHub repo (https://github.com/echen102/COVID-19-TweetIDs)
 For all of statisticians / data scientists, who have been working with COVID-19 time series data, **STATWORKX** created an application program interface (API) for this purpose.
 The API uses official data from the European Centre for Disease Prevention and Control.
 This API delivers a concise and clear data structure for further in-depth statistical analysis.
 The API is built using Python 3 and deployed using **Google Cloud Run** (https://cloud.google.com/run?hl=en), a container-based serverless function framework in the cloud.
 For more information about this amazing API, please check the code in the **GitHub repository** (https://github.com/STATWORX/covid-19-api) and also the website (https://www.statworx.com/de/).

 ## Data Analytics